-All Day Dining < Orchid> 5F The Okura Prestige Tower
+All-day Dining <Orchid> 5F The Okura Prestige Tower

 Offering Okura's signature dishes from the lively open kitchen.
-All occasions are available from early morning to late night at a large hall with vaulted ceiling, terrace tables, and private rooms.
+All occasions are available from early morning to late night at a large hall with vaulted ceiling, terrace tables and private rooms.
+Weekends buffet is also remarkable.
+Chef : Akira Mashiyama

-Chef: Akira Mashiyama